Have your periods always been a little weird?

 Sure, glucose is a quick-digesting source of energy, but it’s so needy.
 When it runs low, it forces you to drop what you’re doing and give in to your craving for more sugar.

-When your body becomes a fat-burning machine, on the other hand, it will use up the fat from your diet and then start burning through your own fat stores for energy when it needs more.
+When your body becomes a keto-adapted, on the other hand, it will use up the fat from your diet and then start burning through your own fat stores for energy when it needs more.

 Most ladies experience rapid weight loss like they’ve never experienced — just from switching to a keto diet alone.